-- 21. Scaling up and/or improving the effectiveness of Community Health Workers (CHWs) programmes: Member States should, when deploying large-scale CHW programmes in deprived regions, provide promotive, preventive and defined curative health care services consistent with national regulations and needs.
-CHWs should be integrated into the health system and Member States should consider providing them with financial compensation.
-Evidence-based assessments should be conducted on the role of CHWs. - 22.
-Optimizing health worker retention, equitable distribution and performance: An integrated package of gender-sensitive attraction and retention policies should be considered.
-Evidence-based mechanisms for retention as well as for attracting back health workers from the diaspora need to be developed.
+21. Scaling up and/or improving the effectiveness of Community Health Workers (CHWs) programmes: Member States should, when deploying large-scale CHW programmes in deprived regions, provide promotive, preventive and defined curative health care services consistent with national regulations and needs.
+CHWs should be integrated into the health system and Member States should consider providing them with financial compensation, clearly defined carrier paths and other benefits.
+Evidence-based assessments should be conducted on the role of CHWs, in particular the role of CHWs and nurses in moving forward the UHC agenda, while Member States should implement the two million CHWs agenda.

+22. Optimizing health worker retention, equitable distribution and performance: An integrated package of gender-sensitive attraction and retention policies should be considered.
+Evidence-based mechanisms for retention, including the implementation of the WHO Global Code of Practice on the International Recruitment of Health Personnel, as well as those for attracting back health workers from the diaspora need to be developed.
 In addition, an enabling working and living environment should be created through gender-sensitive employment conditions, merit-based career development opportunities and fairness.
-These should include manageable workloads, HWF safety, supportive supervision, continuing education and professional development opportunities, family and lifestyle incentives, hardship, housing and education allowances, as well as adequate facilities and working tools. - 23.
-Harnessing information and communication technology (ICT) opportunities: Member States should strive to incorporate appropriate ICT tools such as e-learning, electronic health records and telemedicine to improve education and efficiency of health service delivery.
-Equally important are the accreditation procedures and regulation of mobile health services and ICT tools as well as mechanisms to protect the confidentiality of workforce data. - 24.
-Strengthening the capacities of the domestic health workforce in emergency and disaster risk management for greater resilience and health-care response: Health workers, including community health workers, need to be trained and equipped for the implementation of operations in emergencies at all levels of the health system.
-This should include enhancing and promoting the safety and protection of all health personnel by adopting and implementing appropriate measures for physical protection and safety and legal frameworks to address violence against health personnel. - 25.
-Collaborating with professional bodies: Member States should collaborate with professional councils and other regulatory authorities in developing and enforcing standards and regulation.
+These should include manageable workloads, HWF safety, supportive supervision, continuing education and professional development opportunities, family and lifestyle incentives, hardship, housing and education allowances, as well as adequate facilities and working tools.

+23. Harnessing information and communication technology (ICT) opportunities: Member States should strive to incorporate appropriate ICT tools such as e-learning, electronic health records and telemedicine to improve education and efficiency of health service delivery.
+Equally important are the accreditation procedures and regulation of mobile health services and ICT tools as well as mechanisms to protect the confidentiality of workforce data.

+24. Strengthening the capacities of the domestic health workforce in emergency and disaster risk management for greater resilience and health-care response: Health workers, including community health workers, need to be trained and equipped for the implementation of operations in emergencies at all levels of the health system.
+This should include enhancing and promoting the safety and protection of all health personnel by adopting and implementing appropriate measures for physical protection and safety and legal frameworks to address violence against health personnel.

+25. Collaborating with professional bodies: Member States should collaborate with professional councils and other regulatory authorities in developing and enforcing standards and regulation.
 This should be done through appropriate measures, including separation of roles of regulatory bodies, government and professional associations.
-There is need to facilitate establishment of HW regulatory bodies and to strengthen those already existing to ensure their active engagement.
+There is need to facilitate establishment of HW regulatory bodies and to strengthen those already existing to ensure their active engagement in health quality assurance.